shilad/rec-work-22/docs/index.md

 ## RecWork 2022: Workshop on Recommender Systems for the Future of Work

-The RecWork workshop seeks to **close the gap in recommender systems research for work environments** in areas such as calendaring, productivity, community building, space planning, workforce development, and information routing.
-RecWork will bring together experts who will collaboratively synthesize a forward-looking research agenda for recommender systems in the workplace.
+The RecWork workshop seeks to **identify a forward looking research agenda for recommender systems research for work environments** in areas such as calendaring, productivity, community building, space planning, workforce development, and information routing.
+RecWork will bring together experts to engage in discussions around key challenges and open questions in the field.
 The workshop conversations will be captured through a **white paper outlining an agenda for recommender systems for the workplace** that will outline a forward-looking research agenda and serve as the foundation for future RecWork workshops.

 *Organizers:*
 * [Joseph A. Konstan](https://konstan.umn.edu/), University of Minnesota, USA